thecoderxman/thecoderxman/README.md

 **Just a Introduction:**

-💻 Hello world, I am a university student doing my undergraduate B.Tech from Sreenidhi Institute of Science and Technology and I am passionate about technology and want to learn + explore new technologies
+💻 Hello world, I am a university student doing my undergraduate B.Tech from Sreenidhi Institute of Science and Technology and I am passionate about technology and want to learn + explore new technologies.

 **Talking about Personal Stuffs:**